manorrock/toyger/README.md

 _Note as this way of running the registry is considered an insecure registry you will need to add the registry URI to your Docker daemon as an insecure registry_

-## Registry protected by Token authentication / authorization

-This configuration is under development.

 ## Admin to manage authentication / authorization

 _This is the admin web application to manage Manorrock Toyger_